owncloud/ocis/docs/adr/0005-api-for-spaces.md

 API Call: `/me/drives`: Returns a list of spaces.

+There is also `/drives`, returning the list of spaces the user has access to.
+This endpoint is used to access any space by id using `/drives/{drive-id}`.

 ### Common Reply

 The reply to both calls is either one or a list of [Drive representation objects](https://docs.microsoft.com/de-de/graph/api/resources/drive?view=graph-rest-1.0):